CUHK-AIoT-Sensing/AquaScan/README.md

 ![image](https://github.com/xtgg4310/AquaScan_Artifact/blob/main/figure/setup-2-2.jpg)

 ## Detail of each function
 This section is to introduce the function.
 If you want to run the data, please make sure that all parameters are configured.
-The function also leaves the areas to be manualy configure the parameters.
+The function also leaves the areas to be manually configured for the parameters.
 You can check the python files.

 ### Sonar Control
 Please see the README.md in Sonar_control folder.